 Composting does more than reduce our need for landfills.
 It reduces trash hauling and disposal costs, pollution, and provides a valuable soil additive.

 It's easy to compost and Amherst makes it even easier by offering home composting bins at a discounted price.
+If you don't want to compost yourself, you can bring your food scraps to the transfer station to be composted (you'll need a sticker for the transfer station to do this).

 How Compost Helps Plants